Trump praises staff at Walter Reed, says he is 'feeling well' as he fights COVID-19

 TRUMP DOING 'VERY WELL' AND HAS NO DIFFICULTY, BREATHING, MEDICAL TEAM SAYS

-Trump was moved to the medical center later Friday in what was described as a precautionary measure after suffering symptoms the White House described as “mild.”
+Trump was moved to the medical center Friday evening in what was described as a precautionary measure after suffering symptoms the White House described as mild.
 He had announced his positive test result earlier Friday.

 A number of White House and campaign officials have also tested positive – including senior White House adviser Hope Hicks and Trump campaign manager Bill Stepien.
 On Saturday former New Jersey Gov. Chris Christie, who was on Trump's prep team for Tuesday's presidential debate, announced that he had tested positive.

-Trump's tweets came minutes after White House physician Dr. Sean Conley and other members of the medical team briefed reporters on Trump’s condition.
+Trump's tweets came minutes after White House physician Dr. Sean Conley and other members of the medical team briefed reporters on Trump’s condition outside Walter Reed.

-Conley said they were “extremely happy with the progress” Trump is making.
+Conley said they were “extremely happy with the progress” Trump is making, having had a mild cough and some nasal congestion as well as fatigue.
+He described those symptoms as having been "resolved."

+Dr. Sean Dooley, who is part of that team, said that Trump's cardiac, kidney and liver functions are all normal, and also that Trump is not on oxygen and is not having any difficulty breathing or walking.

+The doctors also said Trump had been free of a fever for 24 hours.
+They also said he was on a five-day course of Remdesivir, having previously received an antibody cocktail, as well as zinc, Vitamin D, famotidine, melatonin and a daily aspirin.

 CLICK HERE TO GET THE FOX NEWS APP